sgriffin-magnoliacap/LLM-Pipeline---Agent-Starter-Kits/README.md

 ## LLM Pipeline & Agent Starter Kits

-To me, an LLM pipeline runs LLM calls in a fixed order, while an agent uses an LLM to choose and run tools in whatever order is needed to complete a task.
+Per Anthropic, **workflows** are systems where LLMs and tools are orchestrated through predefined code paths, while **agents** are systems where LLMs dynamically direct their own processes and tool usage, maintaining control over how they accomplish tasks.

 This repo includes simple, batteries‑included starters to:
-- call LLMs directly for common tasks (LLM Pipeline Starter Kit)
+- call LLMs directly for common tasks (Workflow Starter Kit)
 - build an agent that can use tools (Agent Starter Kit)

 Both kits use a shared, YAML‑driven model configuration and environment‑based API keys.
 You can use OpenAI by default, optionally X.ai (Grok) models, and optionally Tavily for internet search.

 ## Repository layout